Yelp/kafka-utils/docs/source/index.rst

-Kafka-Tools v\ |version|
+Kafka-Utils v\ |version|
 ########################

 Description
 ***********
-Kafka-Tools is a library containing tools to interact with kafka clusters and manage them.
+Kafka-Utils is a library containing tools to interact with kafka clusters and manage them.
 The tool provides utilities like listing of all the clusters, balancing the partition distribution across brokers and replication-groups, managing consumer groups, rolling-restart of the cluster, cluster healthchecks.